Lupe Fiasco: 2016–2018: Drogas Light and Drogas Wave

-2022: Drill Music in Zion
+2022–present: Drill Music in Zion and Samurai

 Fiasco released Drill Music in Zion on June 24, 2022, through 1st & 15th Too and Thirty Tigers.
 It was preceded by two singles, "Autoboto" and "Drill Music in Zion".
-On 9 December 2022, Fiasco was featured on Aesop Rock's song “Pumpkin Seeds”, produced by Blockhead.
+On 9 December 2022, Fiasco was featured on Aesop Rock's song "Pumpkin Seeds", produced by Blockhead.
 The song is a fundraiser for the Collaboratory, an organization promoting two local DIY skateparks in Dayton, Ohio.

+On 28 April 2023, Fiasco released the song "SentRock" in collaboration with the Chicago visual artist SentRock.
+The song was written and produced by Fiasco, while SentRock painted a piece with references to the song's lyrics.

+Fiasco released Samurai on June 28, 2024, through 1st & 15th Too and Thirty Tigers.
+It was preceded by two singles, "Samurai" and "Cake".
+Samurai is a concept album dedicated to the life and legacy of neo-soul singer Amy Winehouse.

 Artistry

 Influences

-Jaco's influence include Nas, Jay Z, Common, AZ, De La Soul, N.W.A, Mos Def, Pharrell Williams, A Tribe Called Quest, Q-Tip, Linkin Park and Gang Starr.
+Fiasco's influence include Nas, Jay Z, Common, AZ, De La Soul, N.W.A, Mos Def, Pharrell Williams, A Tribe Called Quest, Q-Tip, Linkin Park and Gang Starr.

 Lyrical style

 Fiasco, along with rappers Common, Mos Def and Talib Kweli, has been credited as a pioneer of the conscious hip hop movement, which focuses on social issues.
 Subjects touched upon on Lupe Fiasco's Food & Liquor include absent parents, terrorism, Islam and religion, war, and prostitution.
 Fiasco attributes his interest in social issues to his highly cultured upbringing, as he describes his mother as "very intellectual" and his father as a "Renaissance man".
 He rejects the misogyny common in hip hop, which he discusses in the song "Hurt Me Soul".
-Despite this, Fiasco is strongly opposed to censorship in music: "If we're going to [censor things] that are offensive, then we are going to have to blind and deafen everyone.
+Despite this, Fiasco is opposed to censorship in music: "If we're going to [censor things] that are offensive, then we are going to have to blind and deafen everyone.
 Come on, man.
 Let's focus on education and literacy and poverty."

 Fiasco employs various lyrical techniques in his songwriting.
 The rapper views hip-hop as a medium conducive to storytelling, a primary element of his lyrics due to his background in theater.
 He wrote plays as a child, which had a strong effect on his songwriting approaches.
 Fiasco utilizes both metaphors and literal statements in his work, which he describes as "getting from point A to point B in as few words as possible".
 His use of metaphors is exemplified by the song "Gotta Eat" from Lupe Fiasco's The Cool, which is told from the perspective of a cheeseburger and addresses the poor nutrition in black communities in the United States, while using a continuous metaphor of drug dealing and hustling.